home / writing

 fi

-Put this in your PATH, and now dev starts the right development server regardless of project type.
+I put this in my PATH, and now dev starts the right development server regardless of project type.

-The best test suite is the one you actually run:
+The best test suite is the one I actually run:

 # t.sh - a smart test runner